-17. Monitoring and review
+18. Monitoring and review

 This policy will be reviewed annually by Andrew Beecroft, RKLT Safeguarding Lead.
-At every review, it will be approved by the full governing board.
+At every review, it will be approved by the Board of Trustees.

 Appendix 1 - DSL Job description

 Each school will have at least one named DSL.
 Schools may choose to appoint Deputy DSL's, based on size, phase and context of the school.
 The following will also apply to them.